MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/08/devtools.md

 You are now able to test the look and feel of your website or app on two new devices:  [Surface Duo](https://www.microsoft.com/surface/devices/surface-duo) and [Samsung Galaxy Fold](https://www.samsung.com/us/mobile/galaxy-fold) in Microsoft Edge.

-To help enhance your website or app for the dual-screen and foldable devices, use the following features when [emulating the device](../../../device-mode/index.md).
+To help enhance your website or app for the dual-screen and foldable devices, use the following features when [emulating the device](../../../device-mode/index.md):

 * [Spanning](../../../device-mode/dual-screen-and-foldables.md), which is when your website (or app) appears across both screens.

 * [Rendering the seam](/dual-screen/introduction#how-to-work-with-the-seam), which is the space between the two screens.

 *  Enabling experimental Web Platform APIs to access the new [CSS media screen-spanning feature](/dual-screen/web/css-media-spanning) and [JavaScript getWindowSegments API](/dual-screen/web/javascript-getwindowsegments).

 :::image type="content" source="../../media/2020/08/surface-duo-device-emulation.msft.png" alt-text="Device emulation for Surface Duo." lightbox="../../media/2020/08/surface-duo-device-emulation.msft.png":::

-To turn on this experimental feature, see [Turning an experiment on or off](../../../experimental-features/index.md#turning-an-experiment-on-or-off) and choose the checkbox next to **Emulation: Support dual screen mode**.
+To turn on this experimental feature, see [Turning an experiment on or off](../../../experimental-features/index.md#turning-an-experiment-on-or-off) and select the checkbox next to **Emulation: Support dual screen mode**.

 For more information about this feature, see [Emulate dual-screen and foldable devices in Microsoft Edge DevTools](../../../device-mode/dual-screen-and-foldables.md).